BladeRunnerJS/brjs-site/docs/use/user_templates.md

 ## Template Structure

-A template represents a collection of files and folder that will be created for the requested entity.
+A template represents a collection of files and folders that will be created for the requested entity.

 Templates exist in two locations:

 - `conf/templates`: user-defined templates.
 This is where you may add your own templates for use when creating entities.
 - `sdk/templates`: default templates provided by BladerunnerJS. **_These are not to be changed by the user._**

-Within these locations, the templates are organized in _template groups_.
+Within these locations, the templates are organised into _template groups_.
 A template group represents the name by which the templates therein will be referenced when creating new entities.

 If the requested template exists in both `conf/templates` and `sdk/templates`, the template from `conf/templates` will be used.